melowntech/vts-mapproxy/mapproxy/src/mapproxy/generator/files/wmtsreadme.md

 ## General info

-WMTS interface allowd VTS raster resource to be used in WMTS enabled WWW clients or GIS tool.
+WMTS interface allows a VTS raster resource to be used in WMTS enabled WWW clients or GIS tool.

 For every WMTS-enabled reference frame mapproxy provides a [WMTSCapabilities.xml](WMTSCapabilities.xml) file containing single layer for